 When the EXT INT pin returns to the inactive level, the timer stops, the prescaler resets, and, if ICP bit 0 is set, an external interrupt request latch is set.
 (Unlike timer interrupts, external interrupts are not latched if the ICP interrupt enable is not set.)
 As in the interval timer mode, the timer can be read at any time and can be stopped at any time by clearing ICP bit 3, the prescaler, and ICP bit 1 functions as previously described.
 The timer still functions as an 8-bit binary down counter with the timer interrupt request latch set on the timer's transition from H2'01' to H'N'.
 Note that the EXT INT pin is not involved with loading the timer; its action is that of automatically starting and stopping the timer and of generating external interrupts.
-Pulse widths longer than the prescale value times the modulo-N value are easily measured by using the timer interrupts in one or more scatchpad registers.
+Pulse widths longer than the prescale value times interrupt service routine to store the number of timer interrupts in one or more scatchpad registers.